SJTU-IPADS/PowerInfer/README.md

 ## FAQs
 1. What if I encountered `CUDA_ERROR_OUT_OF_MEMORY`?
    - You can try to run with `--reset-gpu-index` argument to rebuild the GPU index for this model to avoid any stale cache.
    - Due to our current implementation, model offloading might not be as accurate as expected.
 You can try with `--vram-budget` with a slightly lower value or `--disable-gpu-index` to disable FFN offloading.

+2. Does PowerInfer support mistral, original llama, Qwen, ...?
+   - Now we only support models with ReLU/ReGLU/Squared ReLU activation function.
+So we do not support these models now.
+It's worth mentioning that a [paper](https://arxiv.org/pdf/2310.04564.pdf) has demonstrated that using the ReLU/ReGLU activation function has a negligible impact on convergence and performance.

+3. Why is there a noticeable downgrade in the performance metrics of our current ReLU model, particularly the 70B model?
+   - In contrast to the typical requirement of around 2T tokens for LLM training, our model's fine-tuning was conducted with only 5B tokens.
+This insufficient retraining has resulted in the model's inability to regain its original performance.
+We are actively working on updating to a more capable model, so please stay tuned.

-2. What if...
+4. What if...
    - Issues are welcomed!
 Please feel free to open an issue and attach your running environment and running parameters.
 We will try our best to help you.

 ## TODOs